I am a community herbalist, farmer, and adventurer.

 After a few months of traveling around the US in 2012, I settled back in New Paltz, NY to live and work at the Tweefontein Herb Farm as the art director and community organizer.
 In 2013 I became the General Manager of the farm overseeing growing, production, events, markets, and the books.
 I quickly learned just how much I didn't know about plants, which set me on the life long path of continuous learning about the wonders of plant medicine.

 In 2016 I set off in my mini-school bus, the Butter Bus, to travel full time, exploring the US and Canada with a changing cast of characters on board.
 The bus was my mobile apothecary and I served up gallons of free tea and herbal first aid on the road.
 I settled in Ithaca, NY for a year to study clinical Western herbalism at the Northeast School of Botanical Medicine and apprentice during the winter months with my teacher 7Song at the Ithaca Free Clinic.
 I lived and worked at Weathertop Herb Farm in central NY for 2 years, traveling a lot while based there.

 In November of 2019 my life long dream of having a farm of my own came true.
-I purchased 7 acres with a home and barns in rural, central NY with my sweetheart Isaac and our pup Ollie.
+I purchased 7 acres with a home and barns in central NY on Haudenosaunee lands, specifically Oneida Nation.
+I homestead with my sweetheart Isaac, pup Ollie, cat Minuit and several ducks and geese.
 We call it Cohosh Creek Herb Farm.
-Much more on that to come!
+Much more on that to come.